kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 the dynamic allocation of full devices, their (possibly overlapping) fixed-size partitions, and multi-host devices.
-That is to say, the scheduler now has the ability to "flatten" all devices and capacity pools by applying any referenced mixins as well as track the capacities consumed by allocated devices.
+That is to say, the scheduler now has the ability to "flatten" all devices and capacity pools by applying any referenced mixins as well as track the counters consumed by allocated devices.
 More details on the actual algorithm the scheduler follows to make allocation decisions based on the capacity pools can be found in the Design Details section below.